 Short Speech on Swami Vivekananda

 Swami Vivekananda is one of India’s most acclaimed orators, saints, and philosophers.
-He is the founder of Ramakrishna Mission.
-Ramakrishna Mission is a Hindu religious society established on 1 May 1897 in Calcutta.
+He is the founder of Ramakrishna Mission, a spiritual society established on May 1, 1897 in Calcutta.
 It presents a modern version of Advaita Vedanta, which is a school of Indian philosophy in western countries.
-Vivekananda launched the society with dual purposes.
-One was to spread the message of Vedanta as propounded by the Hindu saint, Sri Ramakrishna.
-And the other was to improve the social living conditions of the Indian people.
+Vivekananda launched the society with a dual purpose.
+One was to spread the message of Vedanta, and the other was to improve the social living conditions of the Indian people.
 Swami Vivekananda was a revolutionary who yearned to bring changes to society.
-In his early life, he was an active member of Brahmo Samaj, a religious movement founded by Ram Mohan Roy in 1828.
+In his early life, he was an active member of the Brahmo Samaj, a religious movement founded by Ram Mohan Roy in 1828.
 He participated in many social movements and fought to eliminate the convention of early marriage from society.
-He promoted education and wanted everyone to be literate irrespective of gender, religion, caste, or race.
+He promoted education and wanted everyone to be literate irrespective of any social or cultural denominations.